This post may include affiliate links; for details, see our disclosure policy.

 This frose recipe tastes just like rosé wine!
-What’s the secret?
-It’s all natural, featuring wine and strawberries.
-Here’s how to make frozen rosé.
+The secret?
+This frozen rose is all natural, featuring wine and strawberries.

-Are you ready for our frose recipe?
-If you haven’t tried it, frose is frozen rosé wine.
-Basically, it’s a mashup between a frozen cocktail and that quintessential summer wine.
-Most frosé recipes are sickly sweet, and freezing can remove the character of the wine.
-So Alex and I set about to create a frose recipe that was not too sweet AND tastes like rosé wine.
-We think we were successful, and so do our friends who very willingly volunteered as our taste testers!
-Wondering how to make frozen rose?
-Keep reading!
+There’s nothing better in summer than a perfectly pink, slushy wine drink.
+Meet the Best Frosé Recipe!
+Frose is frozen rosé wine; a mashup between a frozen cocktail and that quintessential summer wine.
+Many frosé recipes are saccharine sweet, and freezing the wine can remove some of its character.
+The frose recipe that we created is just sweet enough AND tastes like rosé wine.
+Our friends who very willingly volunteered as our taste testers absolutely loved it.
+Wondering how to make frozen rosé?
+Keep reading.

 The 3 frose ingredients